ylabrj/jam/README.md

 ## WARNINGS:
 *  So far, only tested on Windows 10.
 *  Still in development, but good enough that people have been asking me to share it.
-*  It things hang, just restart the kernel
+*  If things hang, just restart the kernel
-*  __USE *--redefine* with caution.
-It does not back up a file first.
+*  __USE *--redefine* with caution.__ It does not back up a file first.
 There was one glitch I have not been able to reproduce that corrupted a file.
 I'll be adding a feature to keep the original and restore it.

 ## Overview